FAQ’s – Frequently Asked Questions

 • Can My Teen Run Away?

-We have had few instances of boys running away, since we have taken every precaution.
+We screen closely for student who have high risk for runaway behaviors before enrollment.
+We are not a lock down facility.
+However, on campus, we have taken every precaution.
 Every window and door with outside access is secured with a monitored alarm system to discourage runaways and any head starts.
-Our staff and peer leaders are always on lookout for runaway potential, especially in the first few weeks of a new resident’s stay.
+Our staff are always on lookout for runaway potential, especially in the first few weeks of a new resident’s stay.
 New residents are not allowed to go anywhere on campus without an escort, and are not allowed off-campus visits until we are assured that they are not considering running away.

 • How Can I Contact My Son in an Emergency?

 Our Program Director will provide you with the appropriate addresses, phone numbers and emails so you can contact us immediately in case of an emergency.
 It is up to you and the administration of Treasure Coast Academy to conclude whether your son is stable enough to encounter the emergency at home.

 You are welcome and encouraged to call our office any time with any concerns or questions.
 We ask that you contact your son once a week through letters and/or cards.
 Thoughtful responses and non-judgmental feedback can be achieved through the careful annotation of your words.
 Topics for your son’s letters and phone calls will be derived from issues he has exposed with the help of his therapist and also with the curriculum.
 We encourage your son to write back to every letter that comes from the immediate family on his family-approved correspondence list.
 PLEASE NOTE: Writing is a form of communication we use to build broken relationships with parents and immediate family members.
 Mail is best NOT used for keeping up-to-date on current events.